Pre-work and Notes

 Field Sales User Requirements

 Field Sales users should be able to create their own list views, but not create or manage list views for others.
 They should also be able to create reports and dashboards, but not create or manage report and dashboard folders.
-Field Sales users should have mobile access, granted by the admin on demand.
-They are not restricted in terms of their hours of access to Salesforce.
 They should also be able to read, create, and edit (but not delete) their own opportunities; and read and edit all accounts.
 Note: When providing access to see and edit all accounts for Field Sales, do not use the profile View All and Modify All settings.

 Inside Sales User Requirements

-Inside Sales users should only be able to access Salesforce from the main office (IP address 000.000.000.000), and should only be able to access Salesforce during working hours (between 8:00 AM and 6:00 PM PT, Monday-Friday).
-They should not have mobile access.
-They should be able to create reports, dashboards, and create and manage reports and dashboard folders.
+Inside Sales users should be able to create reports, dashboards, and create and manage reports and dashboard folders.
 They should be able to create and manage list views for themselves and other people.
-Inside sales users can view, create, and edit all accounts and opportunities (but not delete them).
-Note: When providing access to see and edit all accounts and opportunities for Inside Sales, do not use the profile View All and Modify All settings.
+They can view, create, and edit all accounts and opportunities (but not delete them).

 Sales Executive User Requirements